rhushikesh2000/new/ViewResolver in Spring MVC .md

 - Step	Description
   ---
-1. Create a project with a name TestWeb under a package com.tutorialspointas explained in the Spring MVC - Hello World Example chapter.
+1. Create a project with a name TestWeb under a package com.ViewResolver explained in the Spring MVC - Hello World Example chapter.
 2. Create a Java classes HelloController under the com.ViewResolverpackage.
 3. Create a view file hello.jsp under jsp sub-folder.
 4. The final step is to create the content of the source and configuration files and export the application as explained below.